 Fast forward to 1986 when a chartered accountant by the name of William Turner introduced a new type of reverse mortgage product to the residents of Vancouver, British Columbia.
 William Turner studied the old reverse mortgage models and rejected the idea that a senior would have to give up ownership to their home, simply to be able to afford to continue living in it.

-Rates are also a little lower now than they were upon first launch – check out this article for more on this.
+Rates are also a little lower now than they were upon first launch – see the latest CHIP reverse mortgage rates info for more on this.

 William Turner Retires